* LIQUID program: helping dairy chains do better

 Writing the tender proposal in collaboration with GOPA Management Group, Bad Homburg, Germany.

-Established in 2002, Radio La Benevolencija Humanitarian Tools Foundation (RLB) is a Dutch NGO committed to the empowerment of minorities and social groups that are, have been or are in danger of becoming, the victims of ethnocentric or other forms of hate violence.
+Established in 2002, Radio La Benevolencija Humanitarian Tools Foundation (RLB) is a Dutch NGO committed to the empowerment of minorities and social groups that are or have been in danger of becoming, the victims of ethnocentric or other forms of hate violence.

-Wijers Community-based Consulting supported the management in the implementation of the periodic evaluation in a new strategic plan.
+I supported the management in the implementation of the periodic evaluation of a new strategic plan.
 Important results were the needed design of an internal knowledge repository and the implementation of a work process flow to build a learning organization.